franz159/Radio-for-Audio/README MinimServer configuration.md

 #EXTINF:-1,[*;mp3] Audiophile Classical
 http://94.23.201.38:8010/stream

-• The value in the first row is fixed.
+• The value in the first row is fixed

 • The second row include the stream type (mp3 in the example) and the stream name (Audiophile Classical) in the example

 • The third row contains the strema URL

 It is reccommended to name the ".m3u" file with the same name configured in the playlist descriptor.